bmeurant/technical-docs/software-architecture/system-design-patterns/message-queue.md

 ### Competing Consumers

 The **Competing Consumers** pattern is a fundamental model for scaling message processing.
 It enables multiple concurrent consumers to process messages received on the same messaging channel.
-By having multiple consumers "compete" for messages from a single queue, a system can process messages in parallel, which significantly improves throughput, scalability, and availability.
+By having multiple consumers "compete" for messages from a single queue, a system can process messages in parallel, which significantly improves throughput, [[software-architecture/system-design-fundamentals/index#Scalability|scalability]], and availability.

 The introduction of this page already mentions this pattern as a core implementation detail, and the diagram in the "Key Components" section illustrates it perfectly.
 This section provides a more detailed focus on its specific trade-offs.

 #### Key Benefits

 -   **Improved Throughput**: Work is processed in parallel by multiple consumers, dramatically increasing the rate of message processing.
--   **Enhanced Scalability**: To handle an increase in message volume, you can simply add more consumer instances to the pool.
+-   **Enhanced [[software-architecture/system-design-fundamentals/index#Scalability|Scalability]]**: To handle an increase in message volume, you can simply add more consumer instances to the pool.
 This allows for easy horizontal scaling.
 -   **High Availability and Fault Tolerance**: If one consumer instance fails or becomes unavailable, the other consumers in the pool can continue processing messages, preventing a single point of failure.
 -   **Automatic Load Balancing**: The [[broker|message broker]] automatically distributes the load of messages across the available consumers, ensuring that work is spread evenly.